jeremyelkayam/WM_projects/cs437/pong/README.md

 - Title Screen

 ### Planned features/potential ideas and goals
+- _settings screen and improved ai are the main improvements to be made here_
 - better AI (more realistic).
 Make it fuck up sometimes.
 Under or overshoot the ball.
 It should be beatable without forcing it to have a much lower speed than the player's paddle.
   - Also: it should try to use all or none of its movement speed.
 None of this pressing and